Finalissima

-The Finalissima, formerly known as European/South American Nations Cup and also called Artemio Franchi Cup, (Note: The competition in 1985 and 1993 was referred to as the Artemio Franchi Cup by UEFA in contemporary publications, although it is also sometimes referred to as the Artemio Franchi Trophy.) is an intercontinental football match organised by CONMEBOL and UEFA and contested by the winners of the Copa América and Euros.
+The Finalissima, formerly known as the European/South American Nations Cup and also called Artemio Franchi Cup, (Note: The competition in 1985 and 1993 was referred to as the Artemio Franchi Cup by UEFA in contemporary publications, although it is also sometimes referred to as the Artemio Franchi Trophy.) is an intercontinental football match organised by CONMEBOL and UEFA and contested by the winners of the Copa América and Euros.
 Organised as an occasional one-off match, it is a national team equivalent to the defunct Intercontinental Cup between the club champions of Europe and South America.
 The competition was held twice, in 1985 and 1993, before being discontinued.
 It was relaunched in 2022, after the signing of a memorandum of understanding between CONMEBOL and UEFA.